"

 Before discussing teachers’ critical legal and ethical responsibilities, complete the assessment below to check what you already know, what you need to unlearn, and what you might be interested in exploring further.

-Teaching is both challenging and rewarding; it is rewarding because teachers can positively impact students’ lives, but it is also difficult because teachers have to navigate federal and state laws to be good at what they do.
-Unlike other professions, the work of teachers is regulated by laws, policies, and ethical codes, and while these types of guidance may exist to provide clarity, they oftentimes cause confusion instead.
-Being aware of and complying with these expectations can be especially overwhelming for new educators.
-This section broadly introduces aspiring teachers to key concepts, legal rights, and ethical responsibilities that are expected of all educators and are explored through the lens of special education.
-The next chapter of this module will focus specifically on the ethical and legal obligations of special education teachers.
+Teaching is both challenging and rewarding.
+Because teachers can positively impact students’ lives, it is satisfying; but it is also difficult because teachers must navigate federal and state laws to be good at what they do.
+Unlike other professions, laws, policies, and ethical codes regulate the work of teachers, and while these types of guidance may exist to provide clarity, they oftentimes cause confusion instead.
+New educators may find awareness of and compliance with these expectations especially overwhelming.
+This section broadly introduces aspiring teachers to the key concepts, legal rights, and ethical responsibilities that are expected of all educators and are explored through the lens of special education.
+This module’s next chapter will focus specifically on the ethical and legal obligations of special education teachers.

 Legal Responsibilities